Black Sheep Restaurants: COVID-19 pandemic

 Amidst the COVID-19 pandemic in Hong Kong, the group published a "Covid-19 Playbook" in 2020 to provide guidelines for restaurant operating procedures during the pandemic.
 In 2021, the group had paid at least $650,000 to cover travel costs for staff members to travel home, along with undergo quarantine in Hong Kong.

+On the edge of chaos: reimagining a Hong Kong icon

+In 2024 the film On the edge of chaos: reimagining a Hong Kong icon (dir.
+Lindsay Robertson) documented the process of reviving the Magistracy building into a restaurant.
+The film was a national winner for 'best branded programme' and 'best director' at the 2024 Asian Academy Creative Awards.